boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 ## IPFIX Information Elements

-This document requests IANA to add the following new IEs to the IANA registry entitled "IP Flow Information Export (IPFIX) Entities" under the "IP Flow Information Export (IPFIX) Entities" registry group {{IANA-IPFIX}}:
+This document requests IANA to add the following new IEs to the "IPFIX Information Elements" registry under the "IP Flow Information Export (IPFIX) Entities" registry group {{IANA-IPFIX}}:

 |Value|	Name|	Reference|
 |TBD1| udpSafeOptions|{{udpOptions}} of This-Document|